-- Must be either a U.S. citizen or permanent resident of the U.S.
+- U.S. citizens, noncitizen national or permanent resident of the U.S.

-- Must be an incoming PhD student or a PhD student with less than one year in the PhD program (admitted for spring 2017 or after) in one of the participating departments at Rensselaer: Biological Sciences, Biomedical Engineering, Chemical and Biological Engineering, and Chemistry and Chemical Biology.
+- Incoming Ph.D. students or a Ph.D. student with less than one year in the Ph.D. program in one of the participating departments at Rensselaer: Biological Sciences, Biomedical Engineering, Chemical and Biological Engineering, Chemistry and Chemical Biology

-- Must have, or select an advisor that is a member of the Training Program faculty.
+- Students that have selected an advisor that is a member of the Training Program faculty

-- Applicant must demonstrate a strong interest and research potential in biomolecular science and/or engineering.
+- Students that demonstrate a strong interest and research potential in biomolecular science and/or engineering

 How to Apply